Limitations and FAQs

 Why is this package not an official pfSense package?

-For now, I will say there are still some benefits to this package being unofficial.
+There are still some benefits to this package being unofficial.
 It allows for more rapid development and more flexibility in the direction of the package.
 It also allows for more community involvement in the development of the package.
 It also ensures the package remains free and open-source.

 Why are the v1 and v2 APIs separate packages?